Compound Interest

 nt = time in years

-When you take a loan interest is calculated on the principal amount of loan.
-This interest is added into a principal amount to calculate next period interest amount and so on.
-Here is one example given to understand a concept of compound interest:
+When you take a loan interest is calculated on the principal amount of the loan.
+This interest is added into a principal amount to calculate the next period’s interest amount and so on.
+Here is one example given to understand the concept of compound interest:

 Let’s assume you borrow the money of Rs.
-2000 over a period of 3 year at the interest rate 10% per year.
-The amount of interest is as follow.
+2000 over a period of 3 years at the interest rate 10% per year.
+The amount of interest is as follows.

 1st year = 2000 x 10% = Rs.
 200